Code of Conduct Policy

 Investigating Reports of Violence, Bullying or Harassment

-Once a complaint has been received, MICCAI safety officers will complete a thorough investigation.
+Once a complaint has been received, MICCAI Code of Conduct Officers will complete a thorough investigation.

 For the purposes of this section the following definitions apply: